gabizorzo/gabizorzo/README.md

 #### I am Gabriela Zorzo, a Civil Engineer and iOS Developer 👩🏼‍💻

-- 🔭 I’m currently studying Computer Science at Pontifícia Universidade Católica do Rio Grande do Sul (PUCRS).
+- 🔭 I’m a Computer Scientist, from Pontifícia Universidade Católica do Rio Grande do Sul (PUCRS).
 - 🌱 I’m currently working with Swift, SwiftUI, UIKit and UX Design.
-- 📲 I also develop filters for Instagram Stories, through Spark AR.
 - 💬 You can talk to me about: TV Shows (specially Friends), Instagram, Green Roofs, iOS Developing.
 - 📫 How to reach me:
       [Instagram](https://www.instagram.com/gabi.in.tech/)